thevickypedia/Jarvis/docs/_sources/README.md.txt

 - **EVENT_APP** - To read events from `outlook` or `calendar`.
 Defaults to `calendar`
 - **DOCKER_TIMEOUT** - Timeout to connect to the docker container that processes text to speech requests. <br>
 :bulb: &nbsp; When `calender` is used, the name of it should be **Jarvis** <br>
-:bulb: &nbsp; Text to speech is optionally run on a docker container for better voices.
+:bulb: &nbsp; Text to speech is optionally run on a docker container for better voices but the response might be slower.
 If you don't have docker installed or simply don't want to use it, set the `DOCKER_TIMEOUT` env var to 0.
-This is also done automatically.
+This is also done automatically if failed to launch a docker container.

 **Background scans [Defaults to 1 hour]**
 - **SYNC_NETGEAR** - Interval in seconds to scan for smart devices using ``Netgear`` module.